2021 Porsche Taycan Cross Turismo spy shots and video

 Performance of the wagon should be similar, if not identical to the Taycan sedan.
 This means potential buyers can look forward to 4S, Turbo and Turbo S grades, with outputs ranging from 522 to 616 (750 temporarily) horsepower.

 When it comes to charging, the maximum charging capacity should be 225 kilowatts for models equipped with Porsche's 79.2-kilowatt-hour Performance Battery or 270 kw for models with the automaker's 93.4-kwh Performance Battery Plus option (using a high-speed DC charger).
+It isn't clear if range will be affected by the new body style.
+As we learned in December, the Taycan Turbo sedan equipped with the 93.4-kwh battery has been rated at just 201 miles by the EPA.

 Production of Porsche's electric cars is taking place at a new facility constructed at the automaker's main plant in Zuffenhausen, Germany.
-Porsche will recruit a total 1,200 staff and invest close to $7 billion for its various electric car programs running through to 2022.
+Porsche will recruit a total 1,200 staff and invest close to $7 billion for its various EV programs running through 2022.
 Already confirmed is an electric Macan.